 There's no legitimate argument that it was not.

-But the courts, both state and federal today, Alito and the Supreme Court, said you had a year to do this.
+But the courts, both state and federal today, Alito and the Supreme Court, said, you had a year to do this.

 You had a year to challenge this mail-in thing, and you didn't do it.

-Therefore, we're not gonna hear it.
+Therefore, we're not going to hear it.

 They didn't say it was wrong.